thespcrewroy/CSCI4470-Algorithms/Notes/24-NetworkFlow/02-ford-fulkerson.md

 4. return `f`

 - Does not put any emphasis on which augmenting path to select
-- Does not put restrictions on what path to pick
+- Does not have a finite convergence time
 - Convergence is actually &infin; if you pick the worst augmented path in a worst-case constraint graph
-- Does not have a finite convergence time

 ## Notes: Residual Network